-What a surprise I had when I saw this craft!
-I met Rilla on Facebook.
+What a surprise I had when I saw this craft from my friend Rilla!
 She is one of the most creative persons I know.
 Every day she is crafting something wonderful and new for her Operation Christmas Child shoeboxes.
-Each craft is more ingenious than the next and frequently upcycles items to frugally create wonderful items children will love!
-I hope to do a series of Rilla’s crafts – but today she is sharing “How to Make Wire Rings from a very surprising source!”
+Each one is more ingenious than the next and frequently upcycles found objects to frugally create wonderful items children will love!
+Today she is sharing “How to Make Wire Rings from a very surprising source!”

-Rilla decided to create some unique useful items made from items she found from after Easter store clearance.
-Here is the first one: Wire Rings 💍 made from the copper egg dippers!
+Rilla found great deals from after Easter store clearance.
+So she fashioned Wire Rings 💍 made from the copper egg dippers!
 Can you imagine?
-I’ve thrown away so many of these over the years, haven’t you?
+I’ve thrown away so many over the years, haven’t you?
 Packages of Easter Egg Dye kits are always left over at great discounts – filled with stickers, tattoos and dye – but Rilla made wire rings from the dippers!

 She found she could can get 2-3 Jewelry rings from just one dipper.